marc2332/bliss/doc/docs/gs_presentation.md

 ```
 BLISS [2]: help(wa)
-Help on function wa in module bliss.common.standard:
+Help on function wa in module bliss.shell.standard:

 wa(**kwargs)
     Displays all positions (Where All) in both user and dial units